 The 18th-Century American Newspapers in the Library of Congress website reflects the Library's holdings of pre-1801 American newspapers as of February 2, 1996.
 The list consists of individual newspaper titles arranged alphabetically by state, city, and newspaper title.
 The numbers in the title index and the name index (including printers, publishers, and editors) refer to entry numbers, not page numbers.
 This list also contains print and microform holdings.

-This list is meant as a starting point in research and does not accurately reflect the Library's current holdings.
+This list is meant as a starting point in research and does not necessarily reflect the Library's current holdings.
 Please refer to the Library of Congress Online Catalog for the most up-to-date holdings information.

 These lists, also linked from the left-side navigation panel, is based on an inventory of Library of Congress holdings that was conducted in Summer 1998.
 Arranged alphabetically by state, then city, the lists include the bound volume control number, total volume count, and summary holdings for each title.
 The lists do not provide detailed holdings; the dates listed may have unspecified missing issues.

 This inventory is meant as a starting point in research and does not necessarily reflect all of the Library's current holdings.
 Please contact reference staff through Ask-a-Librarian to confirm holdings.

 An ever-growing amount of historical newspapers are being digitized, though not nearly every newspaper ever published has or will be digitized.
 Digitization is an important preservation measure and it improves discoverability of newspaper content: digitized newspapers are typically word-searchable, while microfilm is not (it must be examined page by page).
 Some historical digital newspapers will be found freely available online, while others are available through subscription resources.
 Checking to see if a newspaper has been digitized will often require consulting several different sources.

 There are ongoing efforts to digitize and provide free access to historic newspapers through the Library of Congress website.
 Digital newspaper collections include the following resources: